fpolchow/dsc-04-45-04-generating-word-embeddings-lab-nyc-career-ds-102218/README.md

 # Summary

-In this lab, we learned how to train and use a Word2Vec model to created vectorized word embeddings!
+In this codealong, we learned how to train and use a Word2Vec model to created vectorized word embeddings!